foundriesio/docs/source/tutorial/installation-zephyr.rst

      pip2 install --user pyOCD
      export PATH=$PATH:$HOME/Library/Python/2.7/bin

-   Otherwise, check your board's documentation.
+   For other boards, check your board's documentation.
+At this time, the Zephyr microPlatform only supports boards that can be flashed with pyOCD, nrfjprog, or dfu-util's DfuSe (i.e. STM32 extensions to the USB DFU protocol).

 #.
 Configure your username and password in Git::